partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/6-add-storage.md

 title: Add storage
 sidebar:
     label: 6.
 Add storage
-description: ...
+description: In this step, you will enable your server to store the votes
 ---

 PartyKit rooms come with a key-value storage, which make it easy to persist data without the need for an external database.
 It is also a good way to ensure that your data will persist in case of, for example, server restart or app redeployment.
+In this step, you will enable your server to store the votes.

 ## Loading data on start